VirtoCommerce/styleguide/csharp.md

 </details>

 <details>
-	<summary><b>Use Visual Studio Code Analyzes</b></summary>
+    <summary><b>Use Visual Studio Code Analysis</b></summary>

-We recommend to use  use the Microsoft Rules rule set to focus on the most critical problems in your code, including potential security holes, application crashes, and other important logic and design errors.
+We recommend to use the Microsoft Rules rule set to focus on the most critical problems in your code, including potential security holes, application crashes, and other important logic and design errors.

 Go to "Visual Studio > Analyze > Run Code Analysis > On Solution".